New versions of Frobenius and integral closure of ideals: Comparing the new closures

-Later in Section 4 (\Cref{MegaExample}), we see that the inclusions above are generally strict.
-We note that each of the adjusted closures are insensitive to replacing the base ideal $I$ with its corresponding unadjusted closure.
+Later in Section 6 (\Cref{MegaExample}), we see that the inclusions above are generally strict.
+We note that each of the adjusted closure operations are insensitive to replacing the base ideal $I$ with its corresponding unadjusted ideal closure operation.